Lapis Lazuli Information Topics:

 of pyrite can distinguish natural lapis lazuli from many (but not all) of the

-The name Lapis Lazuli comes from the Persian word lazhward meaning blue, in allusion to its color.
+The meaning of Lapis Lazuli comes from the Persian word lazhward which means blue, in allusion to its color.
 In ancient times, lapis lazuli was known as sapphirus, which is the name that we use today for the blue corundum variety sapphire.

 Lapis Lazuli has been highly valued for many thousands of years.